Malawi national football team: Coaches

+Tournaments

 Malawi first qualified for an African Cup of Nations in 1984, when only eight teams competed in the tournament in Ivory Coast.
 After a 3-0 defeat against Algeria, World Cup participants in 1982 and 1986, the Malawi drew 2-2 in the second game against eventual finalists Nigeria.
 With a 0–1 loss against Ghana, Malawi ended the group stage with 1 point at the bottom of the table and was eliminated from the tournament.

 After 26 years, Malawi took part in an Africa Cup of Nations again in 2010.
 The team benefited from the fact that the continental elimination round for the 2010 FIFA World Cup also served as the qualifying round for AFCON.
 In the group matches of the third round, Malawi, third place behind Côte d'Ivoire and Burkina Faso and with a record of only four points and 4–11 goal difference, was enough to make it to the continental finals.

 At the tournament in Angola, Kinnah Phiri's team caused a big surprise.
 In the first group game, Malawi defeated Algeria, which had qualified for the World Cup, 3-0.
 One of the goalscorers was striker Russel Mwafulirwa, who at the time was under contract for the Swedish first division club IFK Norrköping and was thus one of only two players in the 23-man squad active in Europe.
 Malawi lost the second game against hosts Angola, 2-0.

 For Malawi to have reached the quarter-finals for the first time, a draw in the last group game would have been enough.
 However, the team lost 3-1 to Mali.
 After just three minutes, the Malawians were 2-0 down, a goal from Mwafulirwa did nothing to avert the team's elimination.

-Recent results and forthcoming fixtures
+Results and fixtures

-Matches in last 12 months, as well as any future scheduled matches.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.